Help your kids prevent cancer

 Women age 30 to 64 also should get a Pap test and an HPV every five years.
 The HPV test checks your cervix for the virus that can cause abnormal cells that lead to cervical cancer.
 It may show that more frequent screening is needed.

 Women age 65 or older should discuss their individual need for screening with their doctor.

 “The HPV vaccine protects against high-risk types of HPV that can cause cancer,” Ramondetta says.
 “Boys and girls age 11 to 12 should receive the vaccine.
 That’s when the immune system is at its best to respond to the vaccine.”

-Yet, females up to age 26 and males up to age 21 (and up to 26 in certain situations) also can receive the vaccine.
 “It is a health vaccine to prevent cancer.
 So don’t wait until it’s too late,” Ramondetta says.